j0hax/c3dk/README.md

 A bare metal, single header make-based SDK for the ESP32-C3 chip.

-This code was adapted from [cpq/mdk](https://github.com/cpq/mdk/tree/e2c1d4e4bd9b152dfa32b48a7c0ae5f5a8b8276d) and extebded to be used in the bachelor's thesis "[On the Power Estimation of a RISC-V Platform using Performance Monitoring Counters and RTOS Events](https://www.sra.uni-hannover.de/Theses/2024/BA-AHA-energy-pmc.html)."
+This code was adapted from [cpq/mdk](https://github.com/cpq/mdk/tree/e2c1d4e4bd9b152dfa32b48a7c0ae5f5a8b8276d) and extended to be used in my bachelor's thesis "[On the Power Estimation of a RISC-V Platform using Performance Monitoring Counters and RTOS Events](https://www.sra.uni-hannover.de/Theses/2024/BA-AHA-energy-pmc.html)."

 ## File overview